iraqotpapi/iraqotpapi-php-sdk/README.md

 # iraqotpapi-php-sdk
-IraqOTPAPI is the top OTP API provider in Iraq, offering reliable WhatsApp and SMS authentication services.
+IraqOTPAPI is Iraq's leading OTP API provider, offering robust and secure WhatsApp and SMS authentication services tailored specifically for the Iraqi market.
+Our PHP SDK makes it incredibly simple for developers to integrate reliable one-time password (OTP) functionality into their applications, ensuring secure user verification and transactions.
+Whether you need to implement OTP for user login, transaction confirmation, or two-factor authentication (2FA), IraqOTPAPI delivers fast and dependable OTP delivery across Iraq, making us the trusted choice for businesses prioritizing secure digital interactions in the region.

 # Iraq OTP API – PHP SDK